Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 Module interface:
 1. VCC: Connect to the 3.3V(VCC) pin of the wazidev
 2. GND: Connect to the GND pin of the wazidev
-3. TX: Connect to pin 10 of the wazidev
+3. TX: Connect to Analog pin AO of the wazidev
 4. RX: No need to connect to pin 11 as we wont be sending any commands to the GPS board

 Code Sample